AvacWeb/Panda/README.md

 Styling Panda
 ------------------------------------
-The SPAN tags inside the Panda'd code do not contain a color in them, in order to make them colored you will need to declare a color property for them in your CSS.
+The SPAN tags inside the Panda'd code do not contain a color in a style attribute, in order to make them colored you will need to declare a color property for them in your CSS.
 This allows for much more freedom of how you would like your code to look and making it match your site.

 Here's some default CSS to install to get going:
 ```css